Jun

 Part 2 of the Chicken Sandwich series on product names

-Yesterday, in “how to name a chicken sandwich“, Beg to Differ talked about the first steps in the process of naming the new Big Fresh chicken sandwich from KFC in Canada.
+Yesterday, there in “how to name a chicken sandwich“, Beg to Differ talked about the first steps in the process of naming the new Big Fresh chicken sandwich from KFC in Canada.
 Today, we tackle another big question we often get asked: why worry about names at all?
 After all, didn’t Shakespeare say “a rose by any other name would smell as sweet”?
 Sorry Shakespeare, we beg to differ.

 Badly named roses stink